cloud-gov/product/OnboardingChecklist.md

 - [ ] Read the [Delivery Process document](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md) to learn about how we work
 - [ ] Join [the cloud.gov support Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov-support), so you can see how we handle non-18F support and get visibility of technical discussions happening with outside groups
 - [ ] Join [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov), so you can participate in team-wide internal communication
+- [ ] Consider joining [Cloud Foundry's Slack channels] (https://slack.cloudfoundry.org/) (we sometimes talk to folks in #gov and #gov-private – you'll need a team member to invite you to the latter)
 - [ ] Figure out what themes you're likely to work in, and complete the checklist below that relates to it
 - [ ] Once you've finished the remaining checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on [the onboarding checklist template](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) used to make this issue